xrettle/WFGY/TensionUniverse/BlackHole/Q123_scalable_interpretability.md

 Typical properties:

-1. Existence of low tension sequences
+1. Existence of low-tension sequences

    * For each relevant scale level, there exist states `m_T(k)` in `M_reg` that encode models at that scale such that: